HelloPoogle/stratum-mining-litecoin/README.md

 #Description

+This fork is no longer maintained.
+For the most recent updates please use https://github.com/ahmedbodi/stratum-mining

 Stratum-mining is a pooled mining protocol.
 It is a replacement for *getwork* based pooling servers by allowing clients to generate work.
 The stratum protocol is described [here](http://mining.bitcoin.cz/stratum-mining) in full detail.

 This is a implementation of stratum-mining for scrypt based coins.
 It is compatible with *mmcfe-ng* as well as *mmcfe*, as it complies with the standards of *pushpool*.
 The end goal is to build on these standards to come up with a more stable solution.